QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 We can explore these attributes of `np` using the `Tab` key.

-For example, here we type `np.cos` and hit Tab
+For example, here we type `np.random.r` and hit Tab

 ```{figure} /_static/lecture_specific/getting_started/nb6.png
 :scale: 40
 ```

-Jupyter offers up the two possible completions, `cos` and `cosh`.
+Jupyter offers several possible completions for you to choose.

 In this way, the Tab key helps remind you of what's available and also saves you typing.